-The ISAC-SX contains two HDLC controllers.
-The first one is used for the layer-2 functions of the D- channel protocol (LAPD), the second one provides B-channel access with reduced FIFO thresholds which can be used for firmware upgrade via the line for example.
-By setting the Enable HDLC channel bits (EN_D, EN_B1H) in the DCI_CR/BCH_CR registers each of the HDLC controllers can access the D or B-channels on IOM-2.
+The IPAC-X contains three HDLC controllers which can arbitrarily be used for the layer-2 functions of the D- channel protocol (LAPD) and B-channel protocols.
+By setting the Enable HDLC channel bits (EN_D, EN_B1H, EN_B2H) in the DCI_CR/BCH_CR registers each of the HDLC controllers can access the D or B-channels or any combination of them e.g. 18-bit IDSL data (2B+D).